 Intergate Immigration has a dedicated corporate department that advises international businesses on the most appropriate work visa routes for the employees they are relocating to South Africa.

 4. Can foreign owned businesses repatriate profit abroad?

 Of course there is little point setting up a business in South Africa if the profit cannot be repatriated abroad.
 The simple answer is yes you can but the ease of doing so is greatly effected by the structure you choice in the first place.
 It is paramount importance that you seek expert help at an early stage before decisions are made.

 5. Setting up a business that is a service or outsourcing centre

-In many cases, due to language, labour costs and time zones the businesses that Intergate help with setting up business in South Africa are not income generating but an outsourced function for their international parent.
+In many cases, due to language, labour costs and time zones the businesses that Intergate assist are not income generating but an outsourced function for their international parent.
 The most obvious example of this being call centres but we have assisted with Marketing, IT and administrative centres to name but a few.